 Imagine what insurers would do if, rather than increasing the deductibles, the government elected to remove the deductibles altogether or reduce them to a nominal amount?
 Insurers would insist that is unfair because premiums were collected on the basis of the deductibles as they then existed.
 Doesn’t that argument alone make it clear that the deductible quantum must be locked in as of the date of an accident rather than act as a moving target?

 Every time there is a dispute about whether a legislative amendment may reduce a claimant’s entitlement, accident victims are put under even more pressure to compromise their claims.
 If the Ontario government is determined to continue to curtail and restrict the rights of innocent motorists, then perhaps when making legislative amendments they can specify that they are not trying to tamper with an accident victim’s already limited vested rights.

-Darcy Merkur is a partner at Thomson, Rogers in Toronto practising plaintiff’s personal injury litigation, including plaintiff’s motor vehicle litigation.
-Darcy has been certified as a specialist in Civil Litigation by the Law Society of Upper Canada and is the creator of the Ontario Personal Injury Damages Calculator.
+Darcy Merkur is a partner at Thomson Rogers in Toronto practising plaintiff’s personal injury litigation, including plaintiff’s motor vehicle litigation.
+Darcy has been certified as a specialist in Civil Litigation by the Law Society of Ontario and is the creator of the Ontario Personal Injury Damages Calculator.